Design Document: Centralized Agentic Skill Registry

 - Tool descriptions are embedded into a Vector Database (e.g.,

-pgvector). - When the user prompts the system (e.g., "Reset my AWS password"), the Controller intercepts the prompt, performs a semantic search, and retrieves the Top-3 most relevant JSON Schemas.
+pgvector). - When the user prompts the system (e.g., "Reset my AWS password"), portal-query or the agent's local cache performs semantic search and retrieves the Top-3 most relevant JSON Schemas.

 - The agent boots with only those 3 tools in its context.